 | Rick Grosberg‘s research centers on understanding the behavioral, ecological, cellular, developmental, and genetic mechanisms that limit conflict and promote the evolution of cooperation.
 He focuses primarily on marine organisms, using field and lab experiments, molecular genetics, population genetics, and phylogenetics, plus a very modest amount of modelling.

-Dr. Grosberg received the 2000-2001 Division of Biological Sciences teaching award; 2003 UC Davis Academic Senate Citation for Distinguished Teaching; and the 2010 UC Davis Prize for Teaching and Scholarly Achievement.
+Dr. Grosberg received the 2000-2001 Division of Biological Sciences teaching award; 2003 UC Davis Academic Senate Citation for Distinguished Teaching; the 2010 UC Davis Prize for Teaching and Scholarly Achievement; and the 2016 UC Davis Graduate Mentoring Award.

 |Ben Houlton uses basic knowledge about biotic interactions with the earth’s chemistry to work toward global sustainability.
 Students in his lab work in a variety ecosystems – from desert to rainforest – and across scales ranging from bacteria to the biosphere.
 His research has been profiled by venues such as MSNBC’s Today and NPR’s Morning Edition.|